AshIsbitt/DevOpsCheatSheets/git_cheat_sheet.md

 repo, and are associated with a single specific commit.

 #### Branches
-- `git branch <name>` - Create a new branch from the main/master branch
+- `git branch <name>` - Create a new branch from the main/master branch.
+Add a second name of a parent branch to branch off of that.
     - '-d' - Adding this flag before the branch name will delete the branch.
 Sometimes you need to use `-D` as a forceful delete
     - `--list` - This will list all active branches
         - `-r` - Adding this flag to --list will let you view remote branches (see [Working with Remotes](#Working with Remotes))